Contemplating today's Gospel

 “This generation is an evil generation; it seeks a sign”

 Fr.
-Raimondo M. SORGIA Mannai OP (San Domenico di Fiesole, Florencia, Italy)Today, Christ's sweet —but stern— voice admonishes those who believe they certainly deserve a “ticket” for Paradise, just because they may say: “Jesus, how wonderful you are!”
-Christ has paid the price of our salvation without excluding anyone but, all the same, some minimum conditions must be kept.
-And, amongst them, not pretending to have Christ doing all the work while we do nothing at all.
-That would not only be sheer foolishness, but wicked arrogance.
-This is why, the Lord does not hesitate to use the word “evil”: “This generation is an evil generation; it seeks a sign, but no sign will be given it, except the sign of Jonah” (Lk 11:29).
-He calls them “evil” because they want to see first His spectacular miracles in order for them to grant their eventual and condescending adhesion.
+Raimondo M. SORGIA Mannai OP (San Domenico di Fiesole, Florencia, Italy)Today the gentle—but firm—voice of Christ warns those who think they already have a “ticket” to Paradise simply because they say, “Jesus, how beautiful you are!”
+Christ paid the price of our salvation without excluding anyone, but there are some essential conditions.
+One of them is this: we cannot expect Christ to do everything while we do nothing.
+That would not only be foolish—it would be prideful and wicked.
+This is why the Lord uses the word “evil” today: “This generation is an evil generation; it seeks a sign, but no sign will be given it, except the sign of Jonah” (Lk 11:29).
+He calls it “evil” because it insists on seeing spectacular miracles before offering even a reluctant act of faith.

 Thoughts on Today's Gospel